SchulzLab/SOS/README.md

 ## Usage
-The pipeline can be run using the following command:
+The pipeline can be run using the following command from the SOS folder:
 ```
 	snakemake all
 ```